(New and Renewal)

 What are the benefits of becoming a Guild member?

-Becoming a member allows you to show and sell you work in our gallery.
-You'll be added to our mailing list, and will receive monthly newsletters and important gallery info.
+Becoming a member allows you to show and sell your work in our gallery.
+You'll be added to our mailing list, and will receive bi-monthly newsletters and important gallery info.
 Also, Guild members receive a discount for classes and workshops that we offer!

-You say you offer classes.
-Do you have to have art training already under your belt for these?
+Do you have to have prior art training for Guild classes?